-12. Capital Risk Management
+12. Capital risk management

-The Corporation considers its capital structure to consist of share capital, warrants and share- based payments reserves and accumulated deficit.
-The Corporation manages its capital structure and makes adjustments to it, in order to have the funds available to support its exploration and corporate activities.
+The Corporation considers its capital structure to consist of share capital, warrants and share-based payments reserves, and accumulated deficit.
+The Corporation manages its capital structure and makes adjustments to it, in order to have funds available to support its exploration and corporate activities.

-The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its exploration properties and maximize shareholder returns.
+The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to advance the exploration of its mineral properties and maximize shareholder returns.
 The Corporation satisfies its capital requirements through careful management of its cash resources and by utilizing its existing credit facility or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-There have been no changes to the Corporation's approach to the capital management during the years ended December 31, 2023 and 2022.
+There have been no changes to the Corporation's approach to capital management during the year ended December 31, 2024 and 2023.

 Management reviews its capital management approach on an ongoing basis.
-The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-At December 31, 2023, Management believes the Corporation to be compliant with Policy 2.5 of the TSX Venture Exchange.
+The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
+At December 31, 2024, Management believes the Corporation was not compliant with Policy 2.5 of the TSX Venture Exchange.
+The impact of such violation is not known and is ultimately dependent on the discretion of the TSXV.

-13. Commitments and Contingencies
+13. Commitments and contingencies

-(a) Legal proceedings
+i) Legal proceedings

-The Corporation and its entities are party to certain legal proceedings arising in the ordinary course of business.
+The Corporation and its entities are parties to certain legal proceedings arising in the ordinary course of business.
 In the opinion of Management, there are no current legal proceedings or other claims outstanding, which, on final disposition, could have a material adverse effect on the financial position of the Corporation.

-(b) Environmental matters
+ii) Environmental matters